PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the later raw internal Transpose/channel-slice propagation result, keep the first captured target fixed, and preserve its final boundary- normalization/model-only MulAdd-bridge boundaries.
+The next characterized unit should audit the later model-only Transpose/channel-slice MulAdd-bridge result, distinguish it from the earlier live-LayoutState occurrence, and preserve its captured final internal-channel-slice/terminal recovery boundaries.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.